sondresjolyst/liz-sensors/README.md

 #### Current Draw

-Assuming an average current draw of 80mA (0.08A) when performing computations and connected to WiFi.
+Assuming an average current draw of 80mA (0.08A) when performing computations and connected to Wi-Fi.

 #### Power Calculation